Table of contents

 With the rise in digital CBT solutions, leaders should look for solutions that deliver the best scalable, affordable, and effective mental healthcare to workplaces and its employees, with built-in technology to mirror human psychologists’ processes and systems.

 The chronic shortage of psychologists and psychiatrists will continue to increase as the baby boomer generation retires.
 Governments are putting initiatives in place to increase the number of younger psychologists; however, it won’t offset the chronic shortages in remote/isolated communities.
 The younger generations tend to be attracted to metropolitan areas.
-In particular, leaders with a remote working population should look to digital therapy solutions to ensure the long-term and sustainable delivery of highly effective, personalized, and engaging digital therapy to treat workplace stress, anxiety, and depression.
+In particular, leaders with a remote working population should look to digital mental health solutions to ensure the long-term and sustainable delivery of highly effective, personalized, and engaging digital mental health to treat workplace stress, anxiety, and depression.

-5. Data Therapy and Big Data as a Predictor
+5. Data Support and Big Data as a Predictor

 Big Data has been the driving force behind the digital transformation from education to healthcare.
 It is now transforming mental health treatment to help leaders see what even psychologists don’t see.